 Parotti’s work has been exhibited frequently at the National Gallery of the Bahamas, including in the annual National Exhibitions since 2012 (NE5, NE6, NE7, NE8).She is represented in a number of private as well as public collections including the National Art Gallery of the Bahamas.

-Recent solo exhibitions focused on the effects of global warming on corals and reefs; Time Under Tension at the D’Aguilar Art Foundation in Nassau, The Bahamas, (February 7-March 18, 2019) and 2 Degrees C at The Current: Baha Mar Gallery, Scope Art Show, Miami Beach, (December 3-8, 2019).
-Parotti is currently preparing for her solo show Inherit the Earth at the National Art Gallery of the Bahamas, (April –July 2020).
+Recent solo exhibitions focused on the effects of global warming on corals and reefs; Time Under Tension at the D’Aguilar Art Foundation in Nassau, The Bahamas, (February 7-March 18, 2019); 2 Degrees C at The Current: Baha Mar Gallery, Scope Art Show, Miami Beach, (December 3-8, 2019); To The Rising Sun, Bahamaland at Contempory Art Bahamas, ( October 9 - 11), and Inherit the Earth at the National Art Gallery of the Bahamas, (April –July 2020).

 Allison Thompson, PhD.Barbados, 2019